Pyotr Pospelov

-Pyotr Nikolayevich Pospelov (Пётр Никола́евич Поспе́лов; - 22 April, 1979) was a high-ranked functionary of the Communist Party of the Soviet Union ("Old Bolshevik", since 1916), propagandist, academician of the USSR Academy of Sciences (1953), chief editor of Pravda newspaper, and director of the Institute of Marxism-Leninism.
-He was known as a staunch Stalinist who quickly became a supporter of Nikita Khrushchev.
+Pyotr Nikolayevich Pospelov (Пётр Никола́евич Поспе́лов; - 22 April 1979) was a high-ranked functionary of the Communist Party of the Soviet Union, propagandist, academician of the USSR Academy of Sciences (1953), chief editor of Pravda newspaper, and director of the Institute of Marxism-Leninism.
+He was known as a staunch Stalinist who quickly became a supporter of Nikita Khrushchev after the latter's Secret Speech.

 Life and career

 Pospelov was born at Konakovo in 1898.
 He joined the Bolsheviks as a student, in 1916, and in 1917, he was secretary of the Tver textile workers' union.
 During 1918–19, he worked for the Bolshevik underground in Chelyabinsk, which was then controlled by the White Army.
 He was based in Tver again, in 1920, until 1924, when he was transferred to the Agitprop department of the Central Committee.
 The party machine was then already controlled by Joseph Stalin, whom Pospelov loyally supported until Stalin's death in 1953.
 In 1926–30, he studied at the Communist Academy in Moscow, and then in the Economics Department of the Institute of Red Professors in 1930.
 In 1930–39, he was a member of the Central Control Commission and its successor, the Party Control Commission.

 Pospelov was one of the principal authors of The History of the Communist Party of the Soviet Union (Bolsheviks): Short Course, which served as a basic text on party history in the Stalinist period.